franzmohr/bvartools/README.md

 Usage
 -----

 This example covers the estimation of a simple Bayesian VAR (BVAR) model.
-For further examples on time varying parameter (TVP), stochastic volatility (SV), and vector error correction (VEC) models as well as shrinkage methods like stochastic search variable selection (SSVS) or Bayesian variable selection (BVS) see the vignettes of the package.
+For further examples on time varying parameter (TVP), stochastic volatility (SV), and vector error correction (VEC) models as well as shrinkage methods like stochastic search variable selection (SSVS) or Bayesian variable selection (BVS) see the vignettes of the package and [r-econometrics.com](https://www.r-econometrics.com/timeseriesintro/).

 ### Data